domodwyer/fastxdr/README.md

 cargo install fastxdr
 fastxdr ./path/to/spec.x > generated.rs
 ```

+You'll also have to depend on `fastxdr` in the project that consumes the
+generated file in order to access `fastxdr::Bytes` and friends.

 This can get confusing if the spec is modified and the code is not regenerated,
 or the spec is not checked into source control and typically a `build.rs` script